G-EDM/G-RBLevo/README.md

 In vStudio at the top right is a small check or arrow icon with a dropdown menu.
 Open the small menu and select upload.
 Then click the upload icon.

 Sometimes there is some stuff going that seems to block flashing.
-If the flashing does not success hit the upload button again.
+If the flashing failed just hit the upload button again.
 If the second attempt does not work there is a different problem.

 On windows it may be required to install a driver for the CP2102 first: